How do I track my money? (Simple ways to understand what is going on)

 You can set a simple figure or a percentage to save.
 Make it relatively easy to start with.
 Get some wins under your belt before going to hard of cutting down here there and or everywhere.
 Building and maintaining momentum will be your key to success.

-Just like any fitness programme, you need to build up strength and muscle slowly.
+Like any fitness programme, you need to build strength and muscle slowly.
 This way, you can build up your savings muscle.
 You would never pile straight into the heaviest weights or run a marathon straight away.
 Build up slowly.
 Remember the long term trend is your friend.

 A key thing to have in your mind when setting a savings goal is what you are going to spend the money on.
-This might sound counterintuitive but if you have nothing to look forward to / spend the money on what is it that you are saving for?
+This might sound counterintuitive, but what are you saving for if you have nothing to look forward to / spend the money on?

-To make the goal a real priority for you it needs and carrot and stick, i.e. if I save that money, I can go on that dream holiday.
+To make the goal a real priority for you, carrot and stick, i.e., if I save that money, I can go on that dream holiday.
 If I don’t, I will have to stay in the UK on holiday and accept whatever the weather is (most likely rain).

 What gets measured gets done.